A volunteer effort to collect, digitize, organize, and freely share the history of the Hopewell Valley in Mercer County, New Jersey.

 - Add Hopewell Train Stations: History and Art presentation references

-- Add Hopewell Photos by Ken Kaplowitz and Hopewell Photos by Gary Saretzky
+- Add Hopewell photos by Ken Kaplowitz and Gary Saretzky

 - Add Hopewell National Bank Dollars post

 - Add 9 Mercer Street – Legion Hall and Stonecutting brief and Hopewell Valley Brickyards brief

 - Add Soupe de Jour brief

 - Add Industrial Hopewell: Railroad Place – Video, presentation slides, and references

 - Add The Second Calvary Baptist Church of Hopewell

 - Add Be It Ever So Humble and Hopewell News – 1943-1946 by Dean Ashton